zimolzak/active-learning/Readme.md

 ========

 Clinical laboratory data are crucial to much medical research, including both retrospective studies and clinical trials.
-Laboratory data today are commonly availiable in the electronic health record (EHR), where they were collected for the purpose of caring for individual patients but can be analyzed for any number of further studies (termed "secondary use") [MIT Critical Data].
+Laboratory data today are commonly available in the electronic health record (EHR), where they were collected for the purpose of caring for individual patients but can be analyzed for any number of further studies (termed "secondary use") [MIT Critical Data].
 For example, serum creatinine lab test results are essential safety endpoints for an ongoing trial comparing the efficacy of blood pressure medications [Lederle].
 Similarly, serum free light chain results are key indicators in studies of survival in multiple myeloma [Rajkumar].
 It is natural for data analysts to expect all serum creatinine results to be retrieved using a unique database identifier from the EHR, but reality is not this simple.